Sinigang na Baboy or Pork Sinigang Instant Pot is the ultimate Filipino comfort food that combines pork, various vegetables, and a tamarind sour soup.

 The second way is to cook it close like you are pressure cooking it.
 I prefer cooking it with the lid closed so I can just leave it and come back.
 I don’t need to mix it and babysit it this way but it would need to build pressure once again and you’d need to steam release again in the end.

-To cook it my way, just close the lid, set the “VENTING”, press “MANUAL”, set cooking time to 3 minutes.
+To cook it my way, just close the lid, set the vent again to “SEALING”, press “MANUAL”, set the cooking time to 3 minutes.
 Once the Instant Pot beeps, release the steam before opening the lid.

 Once the vegetables are cooked, add them to the serving dish with the pork ribs, then pour the sour soup.
 That’s it!
 Time to eat!
 Pork Sinigang can be eaten by itself as a soup or with steamed white rice.